divaamahajan/K-Most-Popular-Words/README.md

 # K Most Popular Words
 ## The Problem Statement
+The objective of this report is to design and implement an efficient python code to determine the top K most frequent/repeated words in a given dataset (example: K = 10) and present a detailed analysis of the performance through different metrics such as running time, speedup, CPU utilization, memory usage, etc. The report covers the analysis of the code execution on each of the three input data files separately.

-Design and Implement an efficient java/python/scala code (or any language you prefer) to determine Top K most frequent/repeated words in a given dataset (example: K = 10).
-The objective here is to obtain the result with the least possible execution Time (or with the best performance on your computer).
-You can use the same k value across all the files.
-Please note that you need to skip the “stop” words such as ‘the’ – please see the list of stop words here: https://gist.github.com/sebleier/554280
+The primary focus of this project is to obtain the result with the least possible execution time (or with the best performance on your computer) by skipping the "stop" words such as 'the' - which are provided in the stop words list available at [stop_words_link](https://gist.github.com/sebleier/554280).

-Execute your code on each of the three input data files separately.
-It is a good practice to execute your code initially on a 10 MB dataset (or any small text file) and then repeat on larger datasets.

-Analyze the performance through different metrics such as running time, speedup, CPU utilization, memory usage, etc.  Or You can come up with any metrics that make sense for this application/program.
+The result should preserve case sensitivity, which means that words like "Title" and "title" are considered as two different words.
+The input dataset contains only English alphabets, white spaces and hyphen separated words, i.e., "a-z," "A-Z," "\s."

+Initially, the code has been tested on a smaller dataset provided at https://drive.google.com/file/d/1dX8sgA2dX-0Pr2NFePopKMtFGDYnmVBo/view?usp=sharing.
+Then, the code has been executed on three larger datasets of different sizes provided in a zip file available at [zip_file_link](https://drive.google.com/file/d/1kaVM15rD9_O9HsvzrUKkIZ4R6ETUAdo4/view?usp=share_link).
+The zip file consists of three files with only English words, i.e., data_300MB.txt - a text file of size 300MB, data_2.5GB.txt - a text file of size 2.5GB, and data_16GB.txt - a text file of size 16GB.

-Present a detailed analysis of why you use a particular algorithm or a particular data structure to solve this problem.
+This report presents a detailed analysis of why a particular algorithm or data structure has been used to solve this problem.
+The report also covers the presentation of the results obtained from the execution of the code and the performance metrics calculated.

-NOTE:
-'''The result should preserve case sensitivity i.e. words “Title” and “title” are considered as two different words.
-The input dataset contains only English alphabets, white spaces and hyphen separated words i.e. “a-z”,”A-Z”,”\s”.'''

 ## Experimental Process: